Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning: Problem Formulation

 Proposition \ref{prop1} forms the basis for our test.
-That is, to infer the directional relations, we first restrict our attention to the pairs $(j,k)$ such that $j\in \DS_k$.
+That is, to infer the directed links, we first restrict our attention to the pairs $(j,k)$ such that $j\in \DS_k$.
 Apparently, $H_0(j,k)$ does not hold when $j \notin \DS_k$.
 Next, when devising a conditional independence test for $H_0(j,k)$, the conditioning set $\mathcal{M}$ is supposed to contain the parents of node $j$, but \emph{cannot} contain any common descendants of $j, k$.
 Under these conditions, we establish the equivalence between \eqref{eqn:hypothesis2} and \eqref{eqn:hypothesis}.
+A similar idea of using CI tests for DAG structural learning was employed in \citet{Spirtes2000} too.

 Next, we develop a test statistic for the hypotheses \eqref{eqn:hypothesis2}.
 We introduce a key quantity.
 Let $h$ denote a square-integrable function that takes $X_k$ and $\Xbf_{\mathcal{M}-\{k\}}$ as the input.
 Define